16-08-01 -- Summary Of Essay Eight Part One: Lenin Refutes Mechanics

-These are Introductory Essays, which have been written for those who find the main Essays either too long, or too difficult.
-They do not pretend to be comprehensive since they are simply summaries of the core ideas presented at this site.
+This is an Introductory Essay, which has been written for those who find the main Essays either too long, or too difficult.
+It doesn't pretend to be comprehensive since it is simply a summary of the core ideas presented at this site.
 Most of the supporting evidence and argument found in each of the main Essays has been omitted.
 Anyone wanting more details, or who would like to examine my arguments and evidence in full, should consult the Essay for which each is a précis.
 [In this particular case, that can be found here.]

 Quick Links